clock menu more-arrow no yes mobile

 View as Map

-Pizza has become seriously big business in Atlanta, especially over the last decade with pizzerias cropping up all over the city and metro area.
+Pizza has become big business in Atlanta, especially over the last decade, with pizzerias cropping up all over the city and metro area.
 Competition is fierce, with pizza joints serving everything from Neapolitan-style and New York-style pies to thick-crust Detroit and Sicilian pizzas, and even Brazilian pies topped with shredded chicken, bacon bits, and squeezes of creamy Catupiry cheese with lots of oregano.
-Everyone has their favorite pizza spot — and we don’t always agree upon which is the best, because it’s really a matter of taste — so Eater compiled this extensive list of essential pizzerias to know in Atlanta.
+Everyone has their favorite pizza spot, and one of them is hidden inside a Mexican grocery store.
+Can you find it on our list?

 Read More